BINF-3101/Lab1_computational_skills/README.md

 How many sequences are in our file.

 &nbsp;
-# Step 7 - Analyze the base composition of our genome.
+# Step 7 - Analyze the base composition of our genome

 While there are many useful programs already included in the terminal, there are programs that have been installed on the cluster as **modules**